MSDC Webinar Series

 The world is talking about Sustainability and Climate Change.
 Muskoka Steamships & Discovery Centre have assembled the best speakers to talk about the impact on Muskoka and the ways YOU can make a difference TODAY.
 In collaboration with 17 Regional Organizations, we have organized a range of virtual webinars on the most relevant and important topics.
 Get new insights!
 Get new ideas!
 Watch the recordings from this great series below.

-Climate change starting with an international context, bringing it to Muskoka, and finally discussing policy tools to assist in the fight against climate change
+Episode 1: Climate change starting with an international context, bringing it to Muskoka, and finally discussing policy tools to assist in the fight against climate change

 Presenter – Dr. Dianne Saxe